Skip to content ↓

 Music

-In Music, children will develop their composition skills, using elements such as melody, structure, texture, and rhythm to create and refine their own pieces of music.
+In Music, children will develop their understanding of the composition and musical elements of rap, identifying key elements such as lyricsstructure and rhythm to then create and refine their own pieces of music.

 History